 Skip to content

-MSWorks text document (.wps)
+MSWorks text document magic bytes (.wps)

 Microsoft Works text document (WPS) is a word-processing file format created by Microsoft for the Works productivity suite.
 It was used to store letters, reports, simple manuscripts, and other basic documents in Microsoft Works and compatible office applications.
 The format is now considered legacy, and support in modern software is limited; opening files from untrusted sources should still be handled cautiously.